josuamanuel/js-awe/README.md

 fun1 --|          |-> fun4
        |-> fun3 --|

-* fun1 will receive as input all the parameters when running the plan: plan(...)(param1, param2)
+* fun1 receives all the parameters when running the plan: plan().build(...)(param1, param2)
-* fun2 will receive 1 input parameter corresponding with output from fun1
+* fun2 receives output from fun1
-* fun3 will receive 1 input parameter corresponding with output from fun1
+* fun3 receives output from fun1
-* fun4 will receive 1 input parameter of type Array that contains two values:
+* fun4 receives an array that contains two values:
   [outputFromfun2, outputFromFun3]
 ```